SatDump/SatDump.Docs/pipelines.rst

       your .wav file is a supported format it will be read automatically.
 Unix timestamp of the start of the file.
 Must be UTC Unix timestamp in seconds.
+   -  ``align_timestamps``: Aligns pass to the correct time using timing marks in the APT space data.
+Start time must still be within 15 seconds for this to work!
+Default: true
    - ``sdrpp_noise_reduction``: Uses the APT noise reduction originally implemented in SDR++.
 Default: True
    - ``save_unsynced``: Saves the image before it's syncronized.
 Useful for